TeamWertarbyte/material-ui-fullscreen-dialog/README.md

 \* required property

 ## Credits
-The code for the animation was adapted from Material UI's [Dialog][mui-auto-complete], although the animation itself is different.
+The code for the animation was adapted from Material UI's [Dialog][mui-dialog], although the animation itself is different.

 ## License
 The files included in this repository are licensed under the MIT license.